-- 10.1.
+10.1.
 Annual Reports.
-The State assures that it will assess the operation of the State plan under this Title in each fiscal year, including: (Section 2108(a)(1),(2)) (42 CFR 457.750) - 10.1.1.
-The progress made in reducing the number of uninsured low-income children and report to the Secretary by January 1 following the end of the fiscal year on the result of the assessment, and - The State assures it will comply with future reporting requirements as they are developed.
-(42 CFR 457.710(e)) - 10.3.
-The State assures that it will comply with all applicable Federal laws and regulations, including but not limited to Federal grant requirements and Federal reporting requirements. - 10.3-DC The State agrees to submit yearly the approved dental benefit package and to submit quarterly current and accurate information on enrolled dental providers in the State to the Health Resources and Services Administration for posting on the Insure Kids Now!
+The State assures that it will assess the operation of the State plan under this Title in each fiscal year, including: (Section 2108(a)(1),(2)) (42 CFR 457.750)

+10.1.1.
+The progress made in reducing the number of uninsured low-income children and report to the Secretary by January 1 following the end of the fiscal year on the result of the assessment, and 10.2.
+The State assures it will comply with future reporting requirements as they are developed (42 CFR 457.710(e)) 10.3.
+The State assures that it will comply with all applicable Federal laws and regulations, including but not limited to Federal grant requirements and Federal reporting requirements.
+10.3-DC ⊠ The State agrees to submit yearly the approved dental benefit package and to submit quarterly current and accurate information on enrolled dental providers in the State to the Health Resources and Services Administration for posting on the Insure Kids Now!
 Website.
 Please update Sections 6.2-DC and 9.10 when electing this option.
 Section 11.
-Program Integrity (Section 2101(a))

-- Check here if the State elects to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan, and continue to Section 12. - 11.1.
-The State assures that services are provided in an effective and efficient manner through free and open competition or through basing rates on other public and private rates that are actuarially sound.
-(Section 2101(a)) (42 CFR 457.940(b)) - 11.2.
+Program Integrity (Section 2101(a)) here if the State elects to use funds provided under Title XXI only to provide expanded ity under the State's Medicaid plan, and continue to Section 12.
+11.1. 🖂 The State assures that services are provided in an effective and efficient manner through free and open competition or through basing rates on other public and private rates that are actuarially sound.
+(Section 2101(a)) (42 CFR 457.940(b)) 11.2.
 The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42 CFR 457.935(b)) (The items below were moved from section 9.8.
-Previously 9.8.6.
-9.8.9.) - 11.2.1. \(\sumeq \) 42 CFR Part 455 Subpart B (relating to disclosure of information by providers and fiscal agents) - 11.2.2.
-Section 1124 (relating to disclosure of ownership and related information) - 11.2.3.
-Section 1126 (relating to disclosure of information about certain convicted individuals) - 11.2.4.
-Section 1128A (relating to civil monetary penalties)
+Previously 9.8.6 9.8.9.)
+11.2.1.
+42 CFR Part 455 Subpart B (relating to disclosure of information by providers and fiscal agents) 11.2.2.
+11.2.3.
+Section 1124 (relating to disclosure of ownership and related information) Section 1126 (relating to disclosure of information about certain convicted 11.2.4.
+11.2.5.
+11.2.6.
+Section 1128B (relating to criminal penalties for certain additional charges) Section 12.
+Applicant and Enrollee Protections (Sections 2101(a)) here if the State elects to use funds provided under Title XXI only to provide expanded ity under the State's Medicaid plan.
+SPA: ME-22-0 0020 and ME-20-0021 Approval Date: July 21, 2022 Effective Date: July 1, 2022